archetype-themes/devkit/1. Getting Started/Developing components/d. Code adjustments.md

 ## Develop your component in the explorer

-A component isn't truly encapsulated unless it can be loaded and worked on it isolation, which is exactly what the Component Explorer aims to provide!
+A component isn't truly encapsulated unless it can be loaded and worked on in isolation, which is exactly what the Component Explorer aims to provide!

 The following steps outline a straightforward process for developing a component in isolation, such as `components/block-title`.